Rights and Responsibilities

 - The Advisor shall maintain suitable records of complaints and their disposition which shall be accessible only to the staff of the Office of Rights and Responsibilities or as required by law.
 Such files shall be destroyed according to a retention schedule determined in accordance with provincial legislation.

-- In the calculation of any delay set out in the Code, the months of July and August shall not be taken into account.
+- In the calculation of any delay for a hearing set out in Section VIII of the Code, the months of July and August and final examination periods shall not be counted.
 However, in the case of a hearing before a Hearing Panel or an Appeals Panel that commenced before July 1, the regular delays set out in the Code shall apply.

-- Any written notice to any person shall be sent by courier, email or fax to the last address or fax number provided by the person to the University and shall be deemed to be received one (1) Day after delivery.
+- Any written notice to any person shall be sent by courier, registered mail or e-mail to the last address provided by the person to the University and shall be deemed to be received one (1) Day after delivery.

 - The overall responsibility for the implementation and recommended amendments to the Code shall rest with the Secretary-General.